 The Australian Automotive Aftermarket Association is the national industry association representing manufacturers, distributors, wholesalers, importers and retailers of automotive parts and accessories, tools and equipment, as well as providers of vehicle service, repair and modification services in Australia.

-The Association represents 2,250 member companies in all categories of the Australian automotive aftermarket.
+The Association represents over 4,100 businesses in all categories of the Australian automotive aftermarket.
 Members include major national and multi-national corporations as well as a large number of independent small and medium size businesses.